 The URL to send the request is set to https://techjury.net/.
 An HTTP header with the user-agent is also added to make it look like a valid request from a real browser.

-The “const authors” is used to save the arrays of results that you are going to get.
-The next thing to do now is to pinpoint the relevant data from the HTML content.
+The “const authors” save the arrays of results you will get.
+The next thing to do is pinpoint the relevant data from the HTML content.

 4. Select Elements In HTML